 Frequently asked questions

-Legacy of Lives is an online service dedicated to making funeral planning simple, affordable and highly- personal.
+The Farewell Guide is an online service dedicated to making funeral planning simple, affordable and highly-personal.
 We prevent overpaying by allowing people to compare over 5000 funeral directors within a few clicks, and we make it easier to plan a funeral that truly reflects the individual.

 Here is a little more about our founder.

-No, its free for consumers looking to arrange a funeral or record their wishes.
-This is a core part of our principles that Legacy of Lives will always be free to our consumer users.
+No, its free for consumers looking to compare funeral directors or record their wishes.
+This is a core part of our principles that The Farewell Guide will always be free to our consumer users.

-Historically it’s been hard to compare different funeral directors (and currently 83% of people use the first funeral director they find) and Legacy of Lives has been designed to make this process as simple as possible.
+Historically it’s been hard to compare different funeral directors (and currently 83% of people use the first funeral director they find) and The Farewell Guide has been designed to make this process as simple as possible.

-Once you have completed your Legacy of Lives plan , we present your closest and most suitable, funeral directors.
-The results are listed in order of geography from your postcode ,and you select which businesses you would like to share their plan with/receive a quote from.
+Once you have filled in your prefernces on The Farewell Guide search funtion, we present you with estimated prices from closest and most suitable funeral directors.
+The results are listed in order of geography from your postcode or you can arrange them by estimated price.

 The funeral director you choose will be dependent on a number of factors – a suitable location, funeral costs and your budget, your loved one’s wishes, and services offered.
-Using the Legacy of Lives comparison tool gives you the support you need to find the perfect funeral partner.
+Using The Farewell Guide comparison tool gives you the support you need to find the perfect funeral partner.

 Here’s one of our blogs with more background to choosing a Funeral Director